Krazy Kat: Ignatz Mouse

-Ignatz being marched off by Officer Pupp for trying to throw a brick at Krazy Kat.
-Behind the newspaper, Krazy is reading and describing aloud the very same cartoon in which they are all appearing.
+Ignatz Mouse as seen in the November 4, 1917 Sunday page.

 Ignatz is driven to distraction by Krazy Kat's naïveté, and generally reacts by throwing bricks at Krazy's head.
 To shield his plans from Officer Pupp, Ignatz hides his bricks, disguises himself, or enlists the aid of willing Coconino County denizens (without making his intentions clear).
 Easing Ignatz's task is Krazy Kat's willingness to meet him anywhere at any appointed time, eager to receive a token of affection in the form of a brick to the head.
 Ignatz is married with three children, though they are rarely seen.

 Ironically, although Ignatz seems to generally have contempt for Krazy, one strip shows his ancestor, Mark Antony Mouse, fall in love with Krazy's ancestor, an Egyptian cat princess (calling her his "Star of the Nile"), and pay a sculptor to carve a brick with a love message.
 When he throws it at her, he is arrested, but she announces her love for him, and from that day on, he throws bricks at her to show his love for her (which would explain why Krazy believes that Ignatz throwing bricks is a sign of love).
 In another strip, Krazy kisses a sleeping Ignatz, and hearts appear above the mouse's head.

 In the last five (or so) years of the strip, Ignatz's feelings of animosity for Krazy were noticeably downplayed.
 While earlier, one got the sense of his taking advantage of Krazy's willingness to be "bricked", now one gets the sense of Ignatz and Krazy as chummy co-conspirators against Pupp, with Ignatz at times quite aware of the positive way Krazy interprets his missiles.

 Officer Bull Pupp

+Officer Pupp as seen in the January 28, 1922 Sunday page.

 A police dog who loves Krazy, and always tries (sometimes successfully) to thwart Ignatz's desires to pelt Krazy Kat with bricks.
 Officer Pupp and Ignatz often try to get the better of each other even when Krazy is not directly involved, as they both enjoy seeing the other played for a fool.
 He is a firm believer in justice and frequently describes his surroundings in the form of poetry.